 Retention is something Heloderm can teach you, whether the long thing in your hands is a baton or a carbine.
 Retention is not so much of a problem with small, hand-held flashlights, because there isn’t much outside your palm for the bad guy to grab.

 The Los Angeles police department issued side handle (tonfa / PR-24 type) batons on 03 Mar 1991, when King, who was driving drunk (he had also been smoking marijuana) led police on a 117 mph chase.
-King had been convicted of robbery after (ironically) striking a Korean store owner with a metal pole (probably rebar) and stealing $200 (there’s gotta be a life lesson about reaping what we sow in there somewhere).
+King had been convicted of robbery after (ironically) striking a Korean store owner with a tire iron and stealing $200 on 03 Nov 1989 (there’s gotta be a life lesson about reaping what we sow in there somewhere).
 He’d served one year of a two year sentence, and was out on parole.

-After exiting the freeway, King drove through residential streets at 55 to 80 mph, blasting through at least one red light.
+On 03 Mar 1991, after exiting the freeway, King drove through residential streets at 55 to 80 mph (in his book, King said he was only doing 65 mph on those residential streets, and that his Hyundai couldn’t go faster than 100).
+King did blast through at least one red light.
 When CHP and LAPD finally stopped him, King refused commands and didn’t go prone even after being tased.
 Four officers attempted to control him with empty hands, but he stood back up, shaking them off.
 He then (this is seldom brought up) charged at one of the officers (Powell).

 The side handle baton is capable of being used for arm bars and as a come-along.
 King was a big man, and the alcohol and THC in his system made him somewhat resistant to pain compliance techniques (they thought he was on PCP at the time), but while King was on his hands and knees, they could have used their side handle batons for leverage to control his arms and take him the rest of the way down into a prone handcuffing position.